Our simple guide to retirement

 - Make sure your will is up to date

 It may also help to look into the different types of pension and what they may mean for you.

 Gov.uk(www.gov.uk opens in a new tab) is a good place to start.

 Don't be afraid to ask for advice.
 Pensionwise is a government service that gives you a free appointment to talk about your options.

 See our retirement planning checklist for more in-depth advice about preparing for the years ahead.

-Once you know how much income you’ll have, you can start to set some goals for retirement.
+Once you know how much income you'll have, you can start to set yourself goals that will help you have a happy retirement.